dianasgit/Graphs_Theory_Exercises_Python/README.md

 * Et = E

-    ********************INVERSE/REGULAR MATRICES ***********************

-    Every real number x other than zero has a inverse value (x^-1), and when the inverse is multiplied by x the result must be = 1.
+**INVERSE/REGULAR MATRICES** = Every real number x other than zero has an inverse value = (x^-1), and when the inverse is multiplied by x the result must be = 1.
 The inverse can be found as    1/x = x^-1
-  An inverse matrix MAY exist only for square matrices.
-Not every square matrix has as inverse.
+**An inverse matrix MAY exist only for square matrices.
+Not every square matrix has an inverse.**
-  The multiplication of a matrix by its inverse is equal to the identity:   A*A^-1 = A^-1*A = E IF THE INVERSE MATRIX EXISTS THE MATRIX IS CALLED INVERTIBLE OU REGULAR.
+The multiplication of a matrix by its inverse = identity:   A*A^-1 = A^-1*A = E
+IF THE INVERSE MATRIX EXISTS THE MATRIX IS CALLED INVERTIBLE OU REGULAR.
 If not if called non-invertible or singular.

-    IF THE DETERMINANTE IS DIFFERENT THAN ZERO THE MATRIX IS INVERTIBLE, because it represent that the rows or columns of the matrix are linearly independent.
+**IF THE DETERMINANTE IS DIFFERENT THAN ZERO THAN THE MATRIX IS INVERTIBLE because it represents that the rows or columns of the matrix are linearly independent.**
-      If the determinant = 0 than the matrix is NOT invertible.
+**If the determinant = 0 then the matrix is NOT invertible.**

     1  2  3       1  2  3  | 1  2         the determinante is=   x-y
     4  5  6       4  5  6  | 4  5          1*5*9  + 2*6*7 + 3*4*8 = x
     7  8  9       7  8  9  | 7  8          3*5*7  + 1*6*8  + 2*4*9 = y

-In 2x2 matrices to calculate the inverse (if the det != 0) just exchange the elementos on the main diagonal and reserse the sign (*-1) the elements of the second diagonal.
-And divide each element of the matrix by the determinant (divide because is the inverse of the determinant that matters 1/det and multiplay 1/det id the same as directly divide by the det.)
+In 2x2 matrices to calculate the inverse (if the det != 0) just invert the order of the elements on the main diagonal and invert the sign (*-1) of the elements on the second diagonal.
+Divide each element of the matrix by the determinant (divide because is the inverse of the determinant that matters 1/det (multiplay 1/det is the same as directly dividing by the det.)
-*An square diagonal matrix can be inverse if all elements of the main diagonal are !=0 and to invert you just need the invert each element of the main diagonal separately, i.e, just put each one in the form of 1/x.
-A triangular uper or lower is also invertible if the main diagonal has NO zero element (if it has a zero the determinant will be also zero)
+**An square diagonal matrix can be inverse if all elements of the main diagonal are !=0 and to invert you just need the invert each element of the main diagonal separately,** i.e., just put each one in the form of 1/x.
-***GENERAL LAWS:
+A triangular upper or lower is also invertible if the main diagonal has NO zero element (if it has a zero the determinant will be also zero) so it is not invertible.
+**GENERAL LAWS**:
-- Inversion and trasposition are interchangeable: (At)^-1 = (A^-1)t
+- Inversion and transposition are interchangeable: (At)^-1 = (A^-1)t
-- IF A is simetric then A^-1 is also simmetric
+- IF A is symmetric then A^-1 is also symmetric
 - Shock-shoe rule:  (A*B)^-1 = B^-1*A^-1

-**SIMETRICAL ENCRYPTION PROCEDURE = multiply a message by a matrix to encrypt and multiply the result by the inverse of the matrix key to decrypt.
+**SIMETRICAL ENCRYPTION PROCEDURE** = multiply a message by a matrix to encrypt and multiply the result by the inverse of the matrix key to decrypt.
-***

- ***********ORTHOGONAL MATRICES *************
-        A square matrix is called oRTHOGONAL IF, AND ONLY IF A^-1 = At..
-For a Orthogonal matrix A, At is also orthogonal...
-So ALSO APPLIES  A * At = A * A^-1 = E
-  IF the matrix is SIMETRIC = A * A =E
+**ORTHOGONAL MATRICES** = A square matrix is called ORTHOGONAL IF, AND ONLY IF A^-1 = At For a Orthogonal matrix A, At is also orthogonal...
+So ALSO APPLIES  A * At = A * A^-1 = E IF the matrix is SIMETRIC = A * A = E

-# _____________INTRODUCTION TO GRAPHS___________ #
+##__INTRODUCTION TO GRAPHS__##

-Graph: A graph is a collection of vertices (or nodes) and edges that connect pairs of vertices.
+**Graph**: A graph is a collection of vertices (or nodes) and edges that connect pairs of nodes.
 Graphs can be directed (edges have a direction) or undirected.

-EDGE: A line that connects vertices (nodes) in a graph;
+**EDGE**: A line that connects vertices (nodes) in a graph;

-UNDIRECTED Graph: A graph in which edges do not have a specific direction;  G = ( V , E) whit a set of finite nodes V={v1,v2,...vn} and set of edges E={e1,e2,...em}.
-V CAN NOT BE AN EMPTY SET, it need at least onde node.
+**UNDIRECTED Graph**: A graph in which edges do not have a specific direction;  G = ( V , E) with a set of finite nodes V={v1,v2,...vn} and set of edges E={e1,e2,...em}.
+V CAN NOT BE AN EMPTY SET, it needs at least one node.

-DIRECTED GRAPH: A graph in which each edge has a direction, indicating the order of connected vertices;
+**DIRECTED GRAPH**: A graph in which each edge has a direction, indicating the order of connected vertices;

-ISOLATED NODE= a node that is not connected to any other node by an edge.
+**ISOLATED NODE** = a node that is not connected to any other node by an edge.

-ADJACENT NODES / NEIGHBORS: Nodes that are directly connected by the same edge.
+**ADJACENT NODES / NEIGHBORS**: Nodes that are directly connected by the same edge.
 In a loop, the node is its own neighbor.

-INCIDENT EDGE: the edge that connect a node(s) in question.
+**INCIDENT EDGE**: the edge that connects a node(s) in question.
 You say, edge E is incident to the node v1 and v2 ...

-PARALLEL EDGE or MULTIPLE EDGER: Connect the same two nodes;
+**PARALLEL EDGE or MULTIPLE EDGES**: Connect the same two nodes;

-LOOP: the edge that connect a node to itself
+**LOOP**: the edge that connects a node to itself

-** SIMPLE GRAPH: NO parallel edges (multiple edges) and NO Loops.
+**SIMPLE GRAPH**: NO parallel edges (multiple edges) and NO Loops.

-FINITE GRAPH: A graph with a finite number of nodes and edges.
+**FINITE GRAPH**: A graph with a finite number of nodes and edges.

-INCIDENCE FUNCTION: The nodes or nod that is connected to an edge.
+**INCIDENCE FUNCTION**: The node(s) that is/are connected to an edge.
 Write it as:   e1 |-> {v2, v4)  ; e2|-> {v5}loop

-DEGREE OF A NODE or VALENCE or NODE DEGREE: the total of edges incident/connected to a node, or START in that node.
+**DEGREE OF A NODE or VALENCE or NODE DEGREE**: the total of edges incident/connected to a node, or START in that node.
 Isolated nodes have degree 0.
 Loops count 2.

-REGULAR GRAPH = a graph where every node has the same degree.
-An exemple is the Petersen graph where every node has degree 3, and can be called "regular of degree 3".
+**REGULAR GRAPH** = a graph where every node has the same degree.
+An example is the Petersen graph where every node has degree 3, and can be called "regular of degree 3".

-*** HANDSHAKING LEMMA: Euler state that: In any FINITE AND UNDIRECTED AND SIMPLE graph the sum of all nodes degrees is twice the number of edges.
+**HANDSHAKING LEMMA**: Euler states that: In any FINITE AND UNDIRECTED AND SIMPLE graph the sum of all nodes degrees is twice the number of edges.
 THAN THE SUM OF ALL NODES DEGREES MUST BE EVEN.
 AND in every finite, undirectec and simple graph must exist at leat two nodes with the same degree.
 Exemple is impossible to draw a graph with 7 nodes whet all nodes has degree 3 .. because de sum will be 21, an odd number.
 Is also impossible draw a graph with 4 nodes with the respective degrees (1 , 2 , 3 , 4) the sum is even, BUT is impossible because must exist at least two nodes with the same degree.

-***ISOMORPHIC GRAPHS: Two graph are called isomorphic if it exists a bijective mapping in each node.
+**ISOMORPHIC GRAPHS**: Two graph are called isomorphic if it exists a bijective mapping in each node.
 They contain the same number of node, edges and degrees.
 BUT is necessary to make the mapping to guarantee the exact relation of connections, because a graph with the same number of nodes, and edges and degree could not be isomorphic.

 SUBGRAPH: A graph formed by a subset of vertices and edges from a larger graph.